wangchucheng/hugo-eureka-docs/en/homepage-configuration.md

 -	**about**：A widget that displays information about the website author.
 -	**vintage**：The classic Eureka homepage component.
 -	**blank**：Completely customizable widget.
+-	**experiences**: Displays cards containing information such as position/title, organization, some dates, location, title, and a writeup.

 The content of the homepage is defined by the files in the `content/homepage` folder, and each widget corresponds to a file.